sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-app/cp-portal-cloud-foundry-create-app.md

 When developing apps in the Cloud Foundry environment, you create a Multi-Target Application (MTA) file in SAP Web IDE.
 Each SAP Fiori app is developed as an SAP HTML5 module of the MTA.

-In this tutorial, you will create an `MTA` with one SAP HTML5 module as well as a launchpad module.
+In this tutorial, you will create an MTA with one HTML5 module as well as a launchpad module.

+>**IMPORTANT:**  You must have a development space set up in the Cloud Foundry environment so that you can make use of the services you need to develop your app module.

+>  - If you are working with a trial account and have not set up a Cloud Foundry environment, follow the tutorial [Get Started with the SAP Web IDE Full-Stack Version (Trial)](webide-innovation-beta).

+>   - If you are working on a non-trial account, and have not set up a Cloud Foundry environmentת follow the instructions in the tutorial [Prepare the SAP Cloud Platform Cloud Foundry Environment for Development (non-trial account)](cp-portal-cloud-foundry-prepare-dev).

 [ACCORDION-BEGIN [Step 1: ](Create an MTA project with an SAP HTML5 module)]